Graduation season has rolled around again here in Japan.

 I’m sure you’ve noticed that I haven’t updated in a while.
 Plans to post papers I was writing during the school year kinda fell flat.
 I still may post them here later.
 For now, I’d like to talk a bit about the school year and having graduated.

-Last summer, when I decided I would be going back to Fairbanks to finish college as soon as possible, I called the academic advising center to talk about my options.
+Last summer, when I decided to go back to Fairbanks and finish college ASAP, I called the academic advising center to talk about my options.
 I’d been a student long enough that my original course catalog had expired.
-However, the good news had two faces: I could use any catalog for the last seven years and a new (and more sane) set of Japanese Studies B.A. requirements had been pushed through in my absence.
+However, the good news had two faces: I could use any catalog for the last seven years.
+Furthermore, a new (and more sane) set of Japanese Studies B.A. requirements had been pushed through in my absence.
 The result was that I’d be able to graduate by spring.
-Making it happen meant taking both of my required writing-intensive courses in the fall semester but having only three classes to take (two of them 100-level) in the spring.
-Continue reading
+Making it happen meant taking both of my required writing-intensive courses in the fall semester.
+However, I had only three classes to take (two of them 100-level) in the spring.